 We received aggregate gross proceeds from our initial public offering of \$82.5 million, or aggregate net proceeds of \$74.2 million after deducting underwriting discounts and commissions of \$5.8 million and offering costs of \$2.5 million.
-None of the underwriting discounts and commissions or offering expenses were incurred or paid to directors or officers of ours or their associates or to persons owning 10% or more of our common stock or to any of our affiliates
+None of the underwriting discounts and commissions or offering expenses were incurred or paid to directors or officers of ours or their associates or to persons owning 10% or more of our ordinary shares or to any of our affiliates.

-As of September 30, 2018 we had used approximately \$32.3 million from our IPO proceeds, including the clinical milestone payment of \$7.5 million owed to Pfizer, pursuant to the exclusive license agreement we have entered into with Pfizer, which was paid in September 2018.
+As of March 31, 2019 we had used approximately \$73.8 million from our IPO proceeds, including clinical milestone payments of \$15 million to Pfizer pursuant to the exclusive license agreement we have entered into with Pfizer, which were paid in 2018.
 There has been no material change in our planned use of the net proceeds from the IPO as described in our final prospectus filed pursuant to Rule 424(b)(4) under the Securities Act with the SEC on May 25, 2018.